samvera/iiif_manifest/README.md

   - `#display_image` is no longer required but will still work if provided
   - `#sequence_rendering` is supported at leaf node level, to present an array of file downloads available at each leaf node
   - `#part_of` is supported at leaf node level, to present an array of parent resources available at each leaf node.
-  - `#homepage` is supported at leaf node leve, to present an array of homepage resources available at each leaf node.
+  - `#homepage` is supported at leaf node level, to present an array of homepage resources available at each leaf node.
   - `#placeholder_content` which returns an instance of `IIIFManifest::V3::DisplayContent` presents a [`placeholderCanvas`](https://iiif.io/api/presentation/3.0/#placeholdercanvas) at leaf node level
 - DisplayContent may provide `#auth_service` which should return a hash containing a IIIF Authentication service definition (<https://iiif.io/api/auth/1.0/>) that will be included on the content resource.